Cristian-Sknz/OusuAPI-v2/README.md

 </p>

 ## :paperclip: My Objective
 `With this improvised "API", I intend to use it in my projects.
 I would not release it in open source.
 I decided to leave the source code released because I had trouble finding a Java Wrapper that worked correctly.
-I hope you enjoy the basic functions of this API`
+I hope you enjoy the basic functions of this API`s

 Sorry my english :3